ganelson/inform/resources/Documentation/Writing with Inform.md

 - A subject becomes live whenever a line of dialogue `mentioning` it is performed.
 For example, if Bernardo says this line:

-      Bernardo (mentioning Denmark): This bodes some strange eruption to our state.
+      Bernardo (mentioning Denmark): "This bodes some strange eruption to our state."

   then `Denmark` becomes a live conversational subject.